cre8tive-studio/leonardorick/README.md

 - There's no array type so you select the type you wwant and them select if you want this to be an array.
 - If you create an array there's no functionalitty on making it required because the default is always an empty array: https://discord.com/channels/564160730845151244/1090006380301275187

+#### Upading database

+In appwrite we can't block single properties in a collection to be updated so we just block all updates to the user database to avoid allowing the user to update itself wrongly.
+In this collection and in many others you should use the relative nuxt endpoint (created by us) that deals with updating the collection.